Scapegoats In The Workplace: Signs & How To Stop It

 3. Educate employees: Raise awareness about scapegoating behaviors and their negative impact on individuals and the organization as a whole.

 4. Lead by example: Managers and leaders should model respectful and fair behavior, holding themselves and others accountable for their actions.
-Be a leader not a boss.
+Be a leader not a boss, because when leadership slips into an autocratic style, scapegoating often becomes the easiest way to avoid responsibility.

 Signs you are the scapegoat at work

 If you consistently find yourself blamed for problems or mistakes, marginalized or isolated by your coworkers, and subjected to unfair treatment or harassment, you may be the scapegoat in your workplace.
-It’s important to recognize these signs and take steps to address the situation, such as seeking support from trusted colleagues or HR, documenting instances of scapegoating, and advocating for yourself assertively but professionally.
+It’s important to recognize these signs and take steps to address the situation.
+Rather than start taking days off or finding excuses to get out of work, deal with it by seeking support from trusted colleagues or HR, documenting instances of scapegoating, and advocating for yourself assertively but professionally.

 Explanation of Why Scapegoating Occurs